root-project/root/README/ReleaseNotes/v626/index.md

 ## PyROOT

+- A decorator called `@pythonization` is now provided to inject extra behaviour in user C++ classes that are used from Python.
+The aim here is to make C++ classes more "pythonic" or easier to use from Python.
+The way it works is the following: the user defines a function - the pythonizor - that is decorated with `@pythonization`; the decorator arguments specify the target C++ class or classes, and the pythonizor is responsible for injecting the new behaviour if those classes are actually used from the application.
+For a more complete description of the `@pythonization` decorator, please refer to this [entry](https://root.cern.ch/manual/python/#pythonizing-c-user-classes) of the ROOT manual and this [tutorial](https://root.cern/doc/master/pyroot002__pythonizationDecorator_8py.html).
 - The `ROOT` Python module is now properly serializable so that it is automatically available in the Python environment if a function or ROOT object needs to be serialized.
 See issue [#6764](https://github.com/root-project/root/issues/6764) for a concrete usecase.
 - Improve overload resolution of functions that accept classes with long inheritance trees.
 Now prefer to call the function overload of the most derived class type (PR [#9092](https://github.com/root-project/root/pull/9092)).